zoe3351/module14-git-branches/README.md

 **Checking out** a branch doesn't actually create a new commit!
 All it does is change the `HEAD` (the "commit I'm currently looking at") so that it now refers to the latest commit of the target branch.
 You can confirm that the branch has changed with `git branch`.

-- You can almost think of this like assigning a new value (the latest commit of the target branch) to the `HEAD` variable.
-Almost like you write `HEAD <- branch_name_last_commit`.
+- You can think of this like assigning a new value (the latest commit of the target branch) to the `HEAD` variable.
+Almost like you write `HEAD = branch_name_last_commit`.

 - Note that you can create _and_ checkout a branch in a single step using the `-b` option of git checkout: